 Email marketing is a great way to keep in touch with your customer base.
 Sending the right email at the right time puts the customer in control of their buying.
 Which makes you a lovely business, instead of an annoying one.

-You’re like a helpful butler, popping up to remind them they’re out of butter.
-And would you like to buy more?
-Not the used car salesman who is only out to sell.
+You’re like a helpful butler, popping up to remind them they’re out of butter, so would you like to buy some more?
+Rather than the used car salesman who is only out to sell.

 But email marketing has its limits.
 The biggest problem with emails is that search engines can’t index them.
 From automated emails to full-on newsletters, they’re hidden away in inboxes.